MITRE ATT&CK · TA0002 Execution

 Adversaries may abuse these technologies in various ways as a means of executing arbitrary commands.
 Commands and scripts can be embedded in Initial Access payloads delivered to victims as lure documents or as secondary payloads downloaded from an existing C2.
 Adversaries may also execute commands through interactive terminals/shells, as well as utilize various Remote Services in order to achieve remote Execution.

-Platforms: ESXi, IaaS, Identity Provider, Linux, macOS, Network Devices, Office Suite, Windows.
+Platforms: Containers, ESXi, IaaS, Identity Provider, Linux, macOS, Network Devices, Office Suite, SaaS, Windows.

 02 Coverage in DCV